Menu

 Exercise 2: Build a Scoring Reviewer

-The current reviewer gives a binary verdict (APPROVED/NEEDS_REVISION).
-Build a version that scores the report on three dimensions and only approves if all scores are above a threshold.
+The reviewer above gives a simple yes-or-no verdict.
+Build a version that scores the report on three axes and only approves if every score clears a bar.

 type: 'exercise'